EricStukenberg/SudokuSolver/README.md

 To Run:
 1. First Go to line 38 of Sudoku.java or wherever you see the line "fc.setCurrentDirectory(new java.io.File("/Users/ericstukenberg/Development/JavaProjects/SudokuSolver/sudokus"));"
-  and change this part of the line "/Users/ericstukenberg/Development/JavaProjects/SudokuSolver" to the path to where you have cloned the   directory.
+  and change this part of the line "/Users/ericstukenberg/Development/JavaProjects/SudokuSolver" to the path to where you have cloned the   repository.
 This is all to get JFile to work onyour computer.

 2. Then Compile and run:
   > javac Sudoku.java